pandeiro/dog/README.md

     cd mywebapp
     ./bin/dev-server

-This will serve the current project at http://localhost:3000, auto-compile ClojureScript and auto-refresh on changes to the `app` directory.
+This will serve the current project at http://localhost:3000 (or you can pass an optional port to `./bin/dev-server`), auto-compile ClojureScript and auto-refresh on changes to the `app` directory.

 ### Production